tuomas56/garrulous-octo-broccoli/readme.md

 ##Currently Supports

-* Output to PPM P3 format.
+* Output to PPM P3 and SVG formats.
 * Block rendering.
 * Background and border colours.
 * Inline stylesheets in *style* elements.